updated

 The Federal Government has used the revenue boom to pay down Commonwealth debt, helping to save around $80 billion in interest payments over the decade to 2032-33.

-Mr Chalmers said Treasury was also expecting to revise down company tax receipts for the first time since 2020.
+Dr Chalmers said Treasury also expected to revise down company tax receipts for the first time since 2020.

-“As a result of these factors, I can inform the House (of Representatives) that Treasury expects any revenue upgrades in the mid-year outlook will be much smaller,” Mr Chalmers said.
+“As a result of these factors, I can inform the House that Treasury expects any revenue upgrades in the mid-year outlook will be much smaller,” Dr Chalmers said.

-After posting back-to-back surpluses for the first two in almost 20 years, Mr Chalmers is staring at sizeable deficits through to 2027-28.
+After posting back-to-back surpluses for the first two in almost 20 years, he is now staring at sizeable deficits through to 2027-28.

 The nation’s anaemic growth is expected to continue at least in the short-term, although the Treasurer cast any progress as positive given other countries are going backwards.

-Responding to Mr Chalmers’ statement, shadow treasurer Angus Taylor said the Treasurer had overseen a “crash landing” of the economy not the “soft” descent he was boasting of.
+Responding to Dr Chalmers’ statement, shadow treasurer Angus Taylor said Labor had overseen a “crash landing” of the economy, not the “soft” descent it had boasted.

 “Increasingly we are seeing an economy where Australians believe they can’t get ahead, and that is a sad state of affairs.
 That is not the Australia I believe in.”